Bridging the Gap Between Promise and Performance for Microscaling FP4 Quantization: A Quantization Error Analysis of NVFP4 and MXFP4

 \paragraph{Shared Scales Quantization.} Under fixed bit-width, microscaling floating point formats with a shared scale (stored, e.g., in E8M0 or E4M3) trade range for accuracy.
 We begin our analysis by examining the range required to fully cover weights and activations.

 Figure~\ref{fig:scale_ranges} shows the logarithmic dynamic ranges of several FP8 formats and compares them with the empirical distributions of shared scales for weights and activations across multiple models.
 One can see that the dynamic range of $S=\text{E4M3}$ covers the full range of these distributions.
 Trivially, $S=\text{E8M0}$, having more range, can easily cover it too.
 When shared scales range is less than the dynamic range of $S$, they can always be represented by normal floating-point values with their relative error \textbf{(a)} bounded by $2^{-M}$ for mantissa precision $M$ and \textbf{(b)} translation-invariant to power-of-two shifts.
 For \texttt{absmax} quantization without rotations, this leads to $\MSE^{\mathrm{rel}}_{\mathrm{top}}$'s being insensitive to the shared scale magnitude in expectation over high dynamic range intervals, and, as the results, to $G$.
 We formalize this in Lemma~\ref{lem:mape_consistency}.

+This allows us to explain the effects of shared scale quantization on $\MSE^{\mathrm{rel}}_{\mathrm{top}}$ by relating it to the precision of the shared scales data type $S$ and the base data type $E$.
+We observe the following: